Do You Know The Signs Of Aging Eyes?

 There are ways to help if you know what to look for.

-If you have been lucky enough to have never needed eyeglasses or contact lenses in your life, encountering eye problems as you get older can be a bit frustrating.
-One year spring is in bloom and the next it might be hard to see leaves on a tree.
-Difficulty reading or working on a computer is a good indication that your focusing ability may be suffering due to aging eyes.
-Keep reading to learn the most common signs your vision is potentially changing and make sure to schedule your eye exam so our eye care experts can help you see clearly.
+If you’ve been lucky enough to have never needed eyeglasses or contact lenses in your life, encountering eye problems as you get older can be a bit frustrating.
+More time at home has increased our screen time and it wouldn't be surprising if you notice your eyesight changing.
+Difficulty reading or working on a computer is a good indication that your focusing ability may also be suffering due to aging eyes.
+Keep reading to learn the most common signs your vision is potentially changing, and make sure to schedule your eye exam, so our eye care experts can help you help protect your eyes from the effects of digital eye strain.

 1. You need more light.